onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-deploy-hexo-with-github-action.md

 ---
 ### Quick Start

 In the last blog [【Hexo】1.
-How to Setup Blog with Hexo and Next on GitHub Pages](https://achillessatan.github.io/posts/54991/), we learned how to setup up a blog web with Hexo and deploy it from local to GitHub Pages.
+How to Setup Blog with Hexo and NexT on GitHub Pages](https://achillessatan.github.io/posts/54991/), we learned how to setup up a blog web with Hexo and deploy it from local to GitHub Pages.

 In this blog, it will talk about how to deploy you blog automatically with the CI tool `Github Action`.

 ### Prepare the Config File of the Theme

-As metioned in the last blog, we are now using the `github submodule` to manage the theme `Next`.
+As metioned in the last blog, we are now using the `github submodule` to manage the theme `NexT`.
 The submodule can be initialized on Github Action with command `git submodule update --init`.
 However, we will lose the changes we have made in the config file  `themes/next/_config.yml`.
 There are several ways to resolve this:

-- Fork the `Next` in our repository and commit the changes of the config.
-But we will need to do something more when `Next` is updated.
+- Fork the `NexT` in our repository and commit the changes of the config.
+But we will need to do something more when `NexT` is updated.
 - Copy all the things into the main config file `_config.yml`.
 This will make the `_config.yml` a little confusing.
 - Backup the config file in the main repository and overwrite the original one in the Github Action.